Data Science and Machine Learning Internship ...

 I urge you to see this Data Science video tutorial that explains what is Data Science and all that we have discussed in the blog.
 Go ahead, enjoy the video and tell me what you think.

-In the end, it won’t be wrong to say that the future belongs to the Data Scientists.
+In the end, it won’t be wrong to say that the future belongs to Data Scientists.
 It is predicted that by the end of the year 2018, there will be a need of around one million Data Scientists.
 More and more data will provide opportunities to drive key business decisions.
-It is soon going to change the way we look at the world deluged with data around us.
+It will soon change how we look at the world deluged with data around us.
 Therefore, a Data Scientist should be highly skilled and motivated to solve the most complex problems.
+You can predict the growth of their business by incorporating data science methods in operations in the coming years, anticipate the potential for problems, and develop strategies based on data to achieve success.
+This is the best opportunity to kick off your career in the field of data science by taking the Data Science Masters Program.